 Unless otherwise specified in the applicable prospectus supplement, debt securities which are to be represented by a global security to be deposited with or on behalf of a depositary will be represented by a global security registered in the name of such depositary or its nominee.
 Upon the issuance of such global security, and the deposit of such global security with or on behalf of the depositary for such global security, the depositary will credit, on its book- entry registration and transfer system, the respective principal amounts of the debt securities represented by such global security to the accounts of institutions that have accounts with such depositary or its nominee ("participants").
 The accounts to be credited will be designated by the underwriters or agents of such debt securities or by us, if such debt securities are offered and sold directly by us.
 Ownership of beneficial interests in such global security will be limited to participants or persons that may hold interests through participants.
-Ownership of beneficial interests by participants in such global security will be shown on, and the transfer of that ownership interest will be effected only through, records maintained by the depositary or its nominee for such global security.
-Ownership of beneficial interests in such global security by persons that hold through participants will be shown on, and the transfer of that ownership interest within such participant will be effected only through, records maintained by such participant.
+Ownership of beneficial interests by participants in such global security will be shown on, and the transfer of that ownership interest will be effected only through, records maintained by such global security by persons that hold through participants will be shown on, and the transfer of that ownership interest will be effected only through, records maintained by such global security by persons that hold through participants will be shown on, and the transfer of that ownership interest within such participants will be shown on, and the transfer of such global security by persons that hold through participants will be shown on, and the transfer of that ownership interest within such participant will be effected only through, records maintained by such participant.
 The laws of some jurisdictions require that certain purchasers of securities take physical delivery of such securities in certificated form.
-The foregoing limitations and such laws may impair the ability to transfer beneficial interests in such global securities.
+The foregoing limitations and such laws may impair the ability to transfer beneficial interests in such gl